Robust Misspecified Models and Paradigm Shifts: Introduction

 The rest of the paper is organized as follows.
 The next subsection discusses related literature.
-Section \ref{sec:Framework} introduces the model switching framework.
-Section \ref{sec:Berk-Nash-Equilibria} lays out different variations of Berk-Nash equilibria and self-confirming equilibria that will be useful for the analysis.
-Section \ref{sec:Robustness} defines and characterizes the three notions of robustness.
-Section \ref{sec:multiple-competing-models} discusses an extension that allows for multiple competing models.
-Section \ref{sec:Applications} presents the applications and Section \ref{sec:Concluding-Remarks} concludes.
-Appendix \ref{sec:Auxiliary-Results} contains useful auxiliary results, and Appendix \ref{sec:Proofs-Main-Results} includes all proofs of the main results.
+Section \ref{sec:Example} provides an illustrative example.
+Section \ref{sec:Framework} introduces the learning framework.
+Section \ref{sec:Robustness} characterizes local and global robustness, and Section \ref{sec:constrained local robustness} characterizes constrained local robustness.
+Next, Section \ref{sec:Applications} discusses two applications of the characterization results.
+Section \ref{sec:extension} discusses the extensions of the model switching framework and Section \ref{sec:Concluding-Remarks} concludes.
+Appendix \ref{sec:Auxiliary-Results} contains useful auxiliary results, Appendix \ref{sec:Proofs-Main-Results} includes all proofs of the main results, and Appendix \ref{sec:Online-Appendix} contains examples omitted from the main text.